joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 But here is the good news:

->2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.
+>2 Corinthians 5:21 He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 Spell this out: The Father made Jesus, who did not know sin, to be sin for us so that in Christ, we might become the righteousness of God.